apache/accumulo-website/_docs-4/getting-started/design.md

 Accumulo stores data in tables, which are partitioned into tablets.
 Tablets are partitioned on row boundaries so that all of the columns and values for a particular row are found together within the same tablet.
-The Manager assigns Tablets to one TabletServer at a time.
+When required, the Manager assigns a Tablet to one TabletServer.
 This enables row-level transactions to take place without using distributed locking or some other complicated synchronization mechanism.
-As clients insert and query data, and as machines are added and removed from the cluster, the Manager migrates tablets to ensure they remain available and that the ingest and query load is balanced across the cluster.
+As clients insert and query data, and as machines are added and removed from the cluster, the Manager may migrate tablets to ensure they remain available and that the ingest and query load is balanced across the cluster.

 ![data distribution]({{ site.baseurl }}/images/docs/data_distribution.png)